wilsonmar/wilsonmar.github.io/_posts/2017-04-09-git-basics.md

    ### Fork using Hub add-in to Git

    <a target="_blank" href="https://x-team.com/blog/speed-up-your-github-workflow-with-hub/">BLOG</a>: Instead of doing that manually, we have a way to do that in a command-line script.

-2. For the script to automatically fork a repository from another account, it first installs the "hub" add-in to Git:

-   <pre><strong>brew install hub</strong></pre>

-   BTW: There is no "cask" in the command because it only works within the command line, not GUI.

-   PROTIP: Technically "Hub" is called a "wrapper" around Git’s CLI so you can do it all from the command line rather than switching to GitHub’s web page.

    <a name="Fork"></a>